DMD1070/DMD1070.github.io/lessons/5-intermediate-html-css.md

 ## In-class Activity

-Over the next few classes, you will create a small website that showcases a band’s album releases.
+Over the next few classes, you will create a small website that showcases a band or artist’s album releases.

 ### Steps

-Choose a music artist of band that has at least 4 releases and at least two band members.
+**Step 0:** Choose a music artist of band that has at least 4 releases and at least two band members.

-Find the band members names' and a little background information about them.
-You can use information found on the Web or other sources. **Just make sure to cite and link to your source.**
+**Step 1:** Find the band members names' and a little background information about them.
+You can use information found on the Web or other sources. *Just make sure to cite and link to your source.*

 For each of 4 of their albums, find the title, track listing, and cover art.

-Gather, edit, and organize copy.
+**Step 2:** Gather, edit, and organize copy.
 Make sure that you keep a record of your sources.
 Add the appropriate content to your HTML documents.
 Keep reading to know what copy you need to gather, edit, and organize.

-In your DMD1070 folder, create a new folder named **discography**.
+**Step 3:** In your DMD1070 folder, create a new folder named **discography**.

 Create 2 html files: